Netsaken/4760_P5/README.txt

 requesting resources that they already own and for some reason won't release or terminate through RNG.
 - Verbose option not fully implemented.
 If turned off (by setting the #defined VERBOSE to 0), it will only stop the table from printing.

+- A separate issue (now fixed), was a "resource temporarily unavailable" error when I ran the program on hoare.
+I figured out that it was because I was missing a waitpid() instruction after my mid-run kill() call.
+Noting this for future reference.